 Today, all my properties collectively are bringing in around $30,000-35,000 in revenue per month.

 5. Web Designer Academy ($504K/year)

-Shannon Mattern (from Columbus, Ohio, USA) started Web Designer Academy over 7 years ago.
+Shannon Mattern (from Columbus, Ohio, USA) started Web Designer Academy about 8 years ago.

 Hey there!
 I’m Shannon Mattern and I’ve helped over 15,000 new online business owners learn how to build their websites and market themselves online (even if they’re not a techie and are starting from zero).

 And every month on my podcast I break down exactly how much money I make, how I make it and what my expenses are - because I believe it’s important to show the whole picture of what the opportunities and the costs are to run an online business!

 6. Starter Story ($948K/year)

 Pat Walls (from New York, New York, USA) started Starter Story over 5 years ago.